-For Trigger 0 it is possible to select a frequency between 0.1 and 200 Hz and an arbitrary pulse width in milliseconds.
-The polarity of the generated trigger signal is active high.
 If the checkbox 'use trigger time as timestamp' is selected, then the trigger time is transmitted as timestamp with each processing result.
 Please make sure that the cameras do not skip any trigger signals, as in this case the timestamp correlation will fail.
 This functionality should not be used with virtual cameras such as the hard-coded example and network capturing.

 The signal $Trigger\ 1$ can only be enabled if $Trigger\ 0$ is also enabled.
 The frequency is forced to the same value as for $Trigger\ 0$.
-However, it is possible to specify a time offset, which is the delay from a rising edge of $Trigger\ 0$ to a rising edge of $Trigger\ 1$.
-Furthermore, $Trigger\ 1$ can have a pulse width that differs from $Trigger\ 0$.
+However, it is possible to specify a time offset, which is the delay from a leading edge of $Trigger\ 0$ to a leading edge of $Trigger\ 1$.
+Furthermore, $Trigger\ 1$ can have a pulse width and polarity configuration that differs from $Trigger\ 0$.

-9.8 Time Synchronization
+9.13 Time Synchronization

-The 'time synchronization' page, which is shown in Figure 19, can be used to configure three possible methods for synchronizing SceneScan's internal clock.
+The 'time synchronization' page, which is shown in Figure 26, can be used to configure three possible methods for synchronizing SceneScan's internal clock.
 As explained in Section 8.3, the internal clock is used for timestamping captured camera frames.